jchultarsky101/pcli/README.md

 The latest version is 1.7.0

+### Version 1.7.1

+* Added "--repair" flag to the "status" command to force reprocessing of any models that are not in "FINISHED" state
+* Implemented a workaround for situations where the backend reports NULL metadata name
+* Updated README.md

 ### Version 1.7.0

 This release features many changes.
 Some of which modify the behaviour of commands to allow for multi-value arguments.